 - Ticket going to Argentina.
 I didn’t realize this was important so this was my mistake but I told them I was crossing by land (bus) from Chile so I could only buy it then.
 Eventually they agreed to confer with their superior which they told me after a day of waiting that it was okay.

 - Number of days.
 This is entirely dependent on the paperwork so make the bookings long if you want to stay long in Argentina.
-Conversely it is possible to extend the visa when inside Argentina.
+Conversely it is possible to extend the visa when inside Argentina (see Extending your Argentinian Visa section below).

 - Multiple entry.
-Like the Chilean visa it is best to have a multiple entry visa so you can freely cross borders.
+Like the Chilean visa it is best to have a multiple entry visa so you can freely cross borders which most likely you’ll be doing a lot.

 While now I found out that Argentina is crazy expensive, overall I’m happy that I got to see the end of the world, some penguins, Perito Moreno glacier, and Los Glaciares.